 Nicole is excited to use her experience to plan exceptional itineraries designed just for AdventureWomen travelers.
 With Nicole on board, we know that each AdventureWomen trip is a remarkable experience, and she looks forward to meeting you on a trip soon!

 Erica began traveling the globe with her parents who were pioneers in adventure travel.
 She has visited nearly a quarter of the countries in the world.
 This early travel experience gave her a strong sense of independence.
 Erica loves to explore places that are off the beaten path.
-She has climbed Kilimanjaro and Ol Doinyo Lengai twice, spent two weeks orienteering in the Arrigetch Peaks with four women, and traveled to Pakistan as an environmental ambassador where she was one of six people to climb and summit an unnamed peak.
+She has twice climbed Kilimanjaro and Ol Doinyo Lengai, spent two weeks orienteering in the Arrigetch Peaks with four women.
+She has also traveled to Pakistan as an environmental ambassador where she was one of six people to climb and summit an unnamed peak.
 She has traveled to many other exotic destinations, including Egypt, Japan, Morocco, and Indonesia.

 Erica is an accomplished photographer, which is a passion she pursues during her adventures around the world.
 Her experiences traveling as a woman on rigorous, exotic adventures have helped shape who she is today.
 She is excited to help you plan your next AdventureWomen trip!